Money raised

 Leaving Coffin Bay we head east across the bottom of Eyre Peninsula to Port Lincoln, the major city on the peninsula with the opportunity to look at some of the wealth that has come out of the tuna industry over the years.
 Back on the road as we head up the eastern side of Eyre Peninsula with a stop tonight at the beautiful town of Cowell with it's stunning foreshore area fronting on to Franklin Harbour.

-From Cowell, we travel on the bitumen through the industrial city of Whyalla, then another major industrial city, the historic Port Augusta, and then to the equally historic village of Jamestown, birthpalce of the iconic RM Williams.
+From Cowell, we travel on the bitumen through the industrial city of Whyalla, then another major industrial city, the historic Port Augusta, and then to the equally historic village of Jamestown, birthplace of the iconic RM Williams.
 From here we begin the long journey home, a day on the dirt as we travel south of the Barrier Highway, crossing back into NSW at a remote crossing about 200kms from Broken Hill, then into the Kinchega National Park where we wind our way through the many Menindee Lakes to the fantastic Copi Hollow Caravan Park for a night, one of the best sunsets you can ever see.

 On the road again we head east, through the towns of Ivanhoe, Mossgiel, and the very attractive Hillston, to our next night at Lake Cargelligo, home of thousands of pelicans when we mapped the trip out.
 Second last day we follow the Lachlan River, a stop at the brilliant Condoblin Tourist Information Centre with the awesome Utes in the Paddock installation.